Automating-GIS-processes/FEC/_sources/Day2-Exercise2.rst.txt

 Exercise 2: For-loops and conditional statements
 ================================================

-Next, let's try our control flow statements in practice!
+Next, let's try our control flow statements in practice.
 In this exercise, you will practice how to use for-loops and conditional statements within a script.
 After you have solved the given problems, remember to upload your scripts to GitHub!